 The Planning Process Continues

-A public meeting about renovations to the park was held for Thursday, August 8 from 6:00 PM to 7:00 PM, at the Main Library Community Meeting Room, 2315 Memorial Avenue.
-Participants saw a brief overview of the project from City staff, consultants from Lardner/Klein Landscape Architects, P.C., and Wiley & Wilson Engineering firm.
+At a public meeting about renovations to the park participants saw a brief overview of the project from City staff, consultants from Lardner/Klein Landscape Architects, P.C., and Wiley & Wilson Engineering firm.
 Participants reviewed a brief overview of the project, learned about overall plan goals, discussed the proposed project schedule, and learned how the proposed changes might impact the park.
-Specific improvements under discussion included renovation of the interior trail system to improve access and accessibility; design and development of the protective train shed; and historic interpretation of park features.
-Please view the Master Plan for Riverview Park for conceptual plans.
-You can also view a slideshow of the presentation.

 If you were unable to attend the meeting but would like to comment, or need more information, please contact Andrew Reeder, Parks Manager or call the Parks and Recreation Department at (434) 455-5858.